-Tata Group Chief Warns Of UK Steel Plant Closures Without Subsidy
+Tata Group Chief Warns of UK Steel Plant Closures Without Subsidy

 “We have been in discussions over the last two years and we should come to an agreement within 12 months.
 Without this, we will have to look at closures of sites,” he said.

-Under decarbonization plans, Tata plans to close two blast furnaces at Port Talbot, stop primary steelmaking and instead build two electric arc furnaces, ‘The Financial Times’ said, referencing people familiar with the details.
+Under decarbonisation plans, Tata plans to close two blast furnaces at Port Talbot, stop primary steelmaking and instead build two electric arc furnaces, ‘The Financial Times’ said, referencing people familiar with the details.

 These furnaces recycle scrap steel and are less carbon intensive than blast furnaces.